fajieyuan/SIGIR2021_Conure/README.md

   year={2020}
 }
 ```
 ## If you want to use Conure in real production system.
 I strongly suggest: (1) understand our code released here ; (2)using TFRecord (tf.data.Dataset) and tf.estimator to replace feed_dict (slow), which is several times faster; (3) contact yuanfajie@westlake.edu.cn if you could not achieve expected results.
-(E.g., No personalization for new user recommendation, 99% there are bugs in your project!!).
-Please also note that the code attached here was rewritten by Fajie after leaving Tencent.
-Though it was not the original code used for this paper, you should reproduce all results reported in the paper.
+(E.g., No personalization for new user recommendation).
+(4) For simplicity, we use standard dense matrix to store the binary mask matrix.
+You can replace it with the sparse matrix which is much more parameter efficient.
+(5) Please also note that the code attached here was rewritten by Fajie after leaving Tencent.
+Though it was not the original code used for this paper, you should be able reproduce all results reported in the paper.

 ---------------------------------------------------